MyZenKey/sp-sdk-ios/README.md

 - Next, ensure that `AppAuth` is linked to to `CarriersSharedAPI` and also included as a "Target Dependency" in the `CarrierSharedAPI` build phases.

-- Finally, view your project's `Embedded Binaries` under your project's "General" panel.
+- Finally, view your project's "Embedded Binaries" under your project's "General" panel.
 Add both `AppAuth` and `CarriersSharedAPI` frameworks here.
 Be sure to select the corresponding framework for the platform you're targeting (ie. the iOS framework for an iOS target).

 - That's it!
 Build and run to ensure everything is working correctly.